gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Delete Media for the given entity IDs.
+Use this API to delete media for an entity ID.

 *Success Response:*

-ok
+Success.

 Schema: `UpdateResponse`